General Information and FAQs

 // What information from my awards entry will be released to the public?

-We will not publish the awards entries.
-But we do reserve the right to use any of the information disclosed, especially product claims and verifiable market share and sales statistics, in our reporting.
-Rest assured we will be respectful of your company and responsible to our readers.
-We will contact you to verify anything we aim to report.
-Any financial details provided by private companies will remain confidential and not published/released to the public domain.
+However, we reserve the right to use any of the information disclosed, especially product claims and verifiable market share and sales statistics, in our reporting.
+Rest assured, we will be respectful of your company and responsible to our readers.
+We will contact you to verify anything we aim to report that's not readily available in the public domain.

 // Does my company have to be a Light Reading sponsor to win a Leading Light award?

-No, these awards are editorially independent.
-If we could only pick from a pool of our advertisers and sponsors, some of our most remarkable and controversial picks would never have seen the light of day.
+No, the awards are editorially independent.
+If we could only pick from a pool of advertisers and sponsors, some of our most remarkable and controversial picks would never have seen the light of day.

 // Wait!
 You haven’t answered my question!